Kayaking & Hiking Mokoliʻi (Chinaman’s Hat) on Oʻahu, Hawaiʻi

 Mokoliʻi (Chinaman’s Hat) Parking

-Parking for day trip out to Mokoliʻi is best in one of the last parking lots within Kualoa Regional Park.
+Parking Mokoliʻi Island is best in one of the last parking lots within Kualoa Regional Park.

-The further toward the lifeguard tower that you park, the closer the paddle will be to Mokoliʻi.
+By this, I mean that the further toward the lifeguard tower you park, the closer the paddle will be to Mokoliʻi.

 Google Maps Directions: Kualoa Regional Park